globocom/secDevLabs/owasp-top10-2017-apps/a6/misconfig-wordpress/README.md

 ## 👀

-#### Misconfigured headers gives away unnecessary information about the server
+#### Misconfigured headers give away unnecessary information about the server

-Using [Nikto] tool to perform a security check scan, it's possible to see that there are multiple points of attention regarging security headers.
+Using [Nikto] tool to perform a security check scan, it's possible to see that there are multiple points of attention regarding security headers.

 To install it, you can use the following command in your OSX terminal: